PRISM-$\Delta$: Differential Subspace Steering for Prompt Highlighting in Large Language Models: Method

 At inference time, for each highlighted token $j \in \mathcal{S}$, both channels are simultaneously edited:

 where $g_K, g_V$ are gain scalars controlling the strength of routing and content steering, respectively.

-\paragraph{Geometric interpretation.} Each transformation $(I + g \cdot w \cdot P) \cdot \mathbf{x}$ amplifies the component of $\mathbf{x}$ within the learned subspace by a factor of $(1 + g \cdot w)$ while leaving the orthogonal component unchanged.
-Unlike uniform amplification, each head's amplification factor is individually modulated by its discriminability $w_{\ell,h}$.
+\paragraph{Geometric interpretation.} Each transformation $(I + g \cdot w \cdot P) \cdot \mathbf{x}$ rescales the component of $\mathbf{x}$ within the learned subspace by a factor of $(1 + g \cdot w)$ while leaving the orthogonal component unchanged.
+Unlike uniform rescaling, each head's scaling factor is individually modulated by its discriminability $w_{\ell,h}$.
 This differs from adding a constant bias to the attention logit: Key scaling produces a \emph{query-dependent} boost---the attention shift varies with the semantic content of each query position---whereas logit bias applies a fixed offset regardless of query.